satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* Co-developed a feature with dev team, ensuring reliability from start.

-### 83. How do you balance technical depth with leadership?
+### How do you balance technical depth with leadership

 **Answer:**
 - Stay hands-on while delegating, mentor to build team capabilities.